 Restructuring, mill closure and severance costs represent costs associated with the indefinite or permanent closures of facilities and staff reductions.
-The expense for the year ended December 31, 2009 amounted to \$29.9 million (2008 - \$53.5 million) and substantially resulted from the indefinite closures of the Radium, Rustad and Vavenby sawmills, as well as the on-going closure costs of the Company's PolarBoard and Tackama panels operations.
+The expense for the year ended December 31, 2010 amounted to \$32.9 million (2009 - \$29.9 million).
+Of the 2010 expense, \$17.8 million related to severance and other costs for the permanent closure of the Clear Lake sawmill, which was announced in the third quarter and took effect in January 2011.
+The significant majority of the remaining expense related to the ongoing costs of the Company's Radium, Rustad and Vavenby sawmills and PolarBoard and Tackama panel operations.